 - All of the uncertified shellfish lands in Fish Cove, a tributary of North Sea Harbor, including the unnamed creek connecting North Sea Harbor to Fish Cove, lying south of a line extending easterly, from the center point of the easternmost end of the "T" dock located off the property at the "Narrows" Condominium Complex (400 Noyack Road) on the western shoreline of Fish Cove, and continuing directly across to the southernmost point of the fixed wooden dock at the residence located at 26 Robins Lane, on the opposite eastern shoreline.
 (Said residence is a 2-story cedar shingled home with a second story and deck, the lower story is painted red).

 Except: all that area of Alewife Creek, Turtle Cove and the uncertified portion of Davis Creek and the northern portion of Fish Cove in North Sea Harbor.

 3. Conditions To Be Met:

-When not more than 0.30 inches of liquid precipitation is recorded for each of seven successive days, the area will be designated as "certified" (open) for the harvest of shellfish on the eighth day.
-The area may remain open until more than 0.15 inches of precipitation is recorded within a 24 hour period.
+When not more than 0.30 inches of liquid precipitation is recorded for each of seven successive days, the area will be "open" for shellfish harvesting on the eighth day and will remain "open" until more than 0.30 inches of precipitation is recorded within a 24 hour period.
 Harvesting may not begin before 9:00 AM.

 4. Daily Public Notification: